Music of Taiwan: Since 1980

+Modern music

 Pop and rock

-In the mid 1970s a genre of popular music known as Taiwanese campus folk song appeared in the music scene of Taiwan.
+In the mid-1970s a genre of popular music known as Taiwanese campus folk song appeared in the music scene of Taiwan.
 This music consisted of a fusion of elements from American folk rock and Chinese folk music, and was very popular throughout East Asia.
 Until the 1987 lifting of martial law, Taiwanese pop fell into two distinct categories.
 Hokkien pop was sung in a native dialect and was popular among older and working-class listeners; it was strongly influenced by Japanese enka.
 In contrast, Mandarin pop, due to the assimilation policy of the authoritarian Kuomintang regime (1945–1996) that suppressed Taiwanese languages and culture, appealed to younger listeners.
-Asian superstar Teresa Teng originated from Taiwan and enjoys immense popularity amongst the Sinophone world and beyond.
+Pan-Asian superstar Teresa Teng was originally from Taiwan and enjoyed immense popularity throughout the Sinophone world and beyond.
+By the mid-1980s, Taiwan's booming Mandarin'language music industry was the source of around 90% of Mandopop sold in Southeast Asia.

 With the resurgence of interest in native cultural identities starting in the late 1980s, a more distinct and modern form of Taiwanese pop formed.
 In 1989, a group of musicians called the Blacklist Studio released Song of Madness on Rock Records.
 Blending hip hop, rock and other styles, the album focused on the issues concerning everyday, modern people.
 Building on Song of Madness' success, the following year saw Lin Chiang release Marching Forward, which kickstarted what became known as New Taiwanese Song.
+At the same time, the Hakka Ethnic Movement was also picking up, with many relevant publications.
+Notably, Sheng-Chih Wu (吳盛智) released his first Hakka album, Missed, in 1981, which has inspired many Hakka musicians since.
+Later on, Min-Heng Tu (涂敏恆) released "True Hakka," and it is now considered the "national anthem of the Hakka."

-Pop stars of the 1990s included Wu Bai, Chang Chen-yue, Jimmy Lin, Emil Wakin Chau (Zhoū Huájiàn) and so on. aMEI, who is renowned for her technically skilled and powerful vocals, is acclaimed to be the pop diva in Mandopop, and pop idols like Show Lo, Jay Chou, aMEI, Jolin Tsai and girl group S.H.E have now become the most famous and popular singers of Mandopop.
+Pop stars of the 1990s included Wu Bai, Chang Chen-yue, Jimmy Lin, Emil Wakin Chau and so on.
+A-mei, who is renowned for her technically skilled and powerful vocals, is acclaimed to be the pop diva in Mandopop, and pop idols like Show Lo, Jay Chou, A-Mei, Jolin Tsai and girl group S.H.E have now become the most famous and popular singers of Mandopop.
 For rock and band music, Mayday is said to have pioneered rock music in Taiwan for the generation of youth.
 For latest generation of pop music in Taiwan, singing reality shows such as One Million Star and Super idol have brought many ordinary people to fame, such as Jam Hsiao, Yoga Lin, Aska Yang, Lala Hsu, William Wei and so on.